SyedZakirHossain/Fire-detection-with-AI-and-instant-multi-functional-response-system./README.md

 The  change is replace the flame sensor with a long range trained camera .
 Camera will ensure more area coverage than the conventional fire detectors.

-If trained the camera can detect smoke also.
+The 2nd phase already done : Automate the process with fire extinguisher,exhust fan for removeing dark thick smoke, signal light blink etc .

-Video on youtube link: https://youtu.be/tq8Wz6HiFtc
+Please watch the video on youtube.
+Link : https://youtu.be/s10BgJhR4GM

-The 2nd phase : To automate the process with any fire extinguisher.
+If trained, the camera can detect smoke also.

 Thank You.